joshbickett/makememe_ai/README.md

 The next few commands need to be executed in the project directory.
 If you are not in that directory, please navigate there now with the (cd - change directory command).

 Once you are in the project directory, make sure the virtual environment is activated (should show (venv) next to terminal user).
-If not activate it with the command - source venv/bin/activate
+If not, activate it with the command `source venv/bin/activate`

-Now open the python terminal by typing the command below
+Now open the python terminal by typing the command below.

 ```
 python